Torpedo (comics)

-Torpedo, or Torpedo 1936, is a Spanish comics series written by Enrique Sánchez Abulí and drawn by Jordi Bernet, which depicts the adventures of the antagonistic character Luca Torelli, a heartless hitman, and his sidekick Rascal, in context of the violent organized crime culture of New York City during the Great Depression era.
+Torpedo, or Torpedo 1936, is a Spanish comics series written by Enrique Sánchez Abulí and drawn mostly by Jordi Bernet, which depicts the adventures of antihero Luca Torelli, a heartless hitman, and his sidekick Rascal, in context of the violent organized crime culture of New York City during the Great Depression era.

 Publication history

-The series was originally developed by Abulí and veteran artist Alex Toth, who drew the first two stories in 1981.
+The series was originally developed by Abulí and veteran American artist Alex Toth, who drew the first two stories in 1981.
 The collaboration ended when Toth decided he did not share Abulí's darkly humorous view of mankind and frequent use of profanity, and withdrew from the project.
 He was then replaced by Jordi Bernet, whose gritty, if stylized, artistic style was well suited for the dark and violent subject matter.

-Torpedo 1936 was first published in issue 32 of the Spanish horror comics magazine Creepy in February, 1982.
+Torpedo 1936 was first published in issue #32 of the Spanish horror comics magazine Creepy in February 1982.
 The first two issues featured Toth's artwork, and starting in issue #34, with the story De perro a perro, Bernet was responsible for the drawings.
 Torpedo went on to be featured in several Spanish comics magazines, such as Thriller, Comix International, Totem el comix, Co & Co and Viñetas, and albums were published, translated into several languages.
 The public response to the series became substantial, and it was awarded with the 1986 Angoulême Best Foreign Album Award.
 Eventually, a dedicated magazine named Luca Torelli es Torpedo started publication in May 1991.

+A new volume in the series was published in 2017 under the title Torpedo 1972, drawn by Eduardo Risso and featuring a now aging main character.
+It was released in English by Ablaze Publishing in 2024.